Bread (album): Overview

 Produced by Bread themselves, this album was recorded at Elektra Sound Recorders, Hollywood, California.
+It featured session drummer Jim Gordon, and was engineered by Bruce Botnick.

 Critical reception

 Stephen Thomas Erlewine of Allmusic described the album as "effectively the birth of Californian soft rock, as David Gates and compatriots blend the folk-rock of the Byrds and Buffalo Springfield with a distinctly British melodicism and a streak of sentimentality borrowed from McCartney.
 The result is a modest little gem, with more strange turns than you'd expect from their reputation -- including soaring falsettos, spiraling melodies, rough guitars, and, best of all, a set of tightly-written, appealing songs."